Today we will talk about the old age question; Why does my scalp itch after I color my hair?

 After Coloring Care:

-- Give your hair at least 48 hours before washing so that the hair color can sit in and as well let the scalp heal if there is any burn.
-This is very important because some hair color can take time before they blend into the strands.
+- After the first rinse, give your hair at least 48 hours before washing; so that the hair color can sit in and as well let the scalp heal if there is any burn.
+It is vital because some hair color can take time before they blend into the strands.